-□ 7.
-Mix approximately 1/2 oz [15cc] of 30-minute epoxy.
+□ 4.
+Trim the covering that overlaps onto the root ribs of each wing panel.
+Mix approximately 1/2 oz [15cc] of 30minute epoxy.
 Apply a liberal amount of epoxy into the wing joiner pocket of each wing, the root rib of each wing and the joiner.
 Insert the wing joiner into the right wing panel and then slide the left panel onto the joiner.
 Push the two halves together firmly, making sure there are no gaps anywhere between the wing panels.
 Clean any excess epoxy from the wing surface with alcohol.
-Hold the wings together with masking tape and clamps until the epoxy has completely cured.
+Hold the wings together with masking tape until the epoxy has completely cured.